Key terms and concepts

 - mini-tools that have the potential to solve a really specific problem that’s close to your product as well and could act as a stepping stone for people discovering your SaaS solution.

-- landing pages that showcase your solution in different ways with the goal to promote them to specific target groups and to generate new leads through very targeted funnels
+- landing pages that showcase your solution in different ways with the goal to promote them to specific target groups and generating new leads through very targeted funnels

 - pillar pages that offer an in-depth overview of specific topics that are connected to your value proposition and target market.